3ventic/ytdsc/README.md

 #### Required

 - `CALLBACK` - the URL your HTTP server is listening on
--   `HOOKURL` - the URL to the Discord webhook ([what's this?](https://i.3v.fi/1479042763_ME6x.png))
+- `HOOKURL` - the URL to the Discord webhook from channel integrations

 #### Optional

 - `PORT` - change the port of the HTTP listener, 8000 by default
 - `CHID` - Youtube ID of the channel you want to subscribe to, UC1CSCMwaDubQ4rcYCpX40Eg by default
 - `UA` - the user-agent string used when making the POST request to Discord, ytdsc by default; you probably shouldn't change this
 - `UPLOAD_MESSAGE` - override the "New upload:" in the example above with your own custom message, so you can @everyone to your hearts content.

 ---